marcoantonioni/daffy/daffydoc/docs/Cloud-Paks/Business-Automation.md

 Be aware, this step is async, meaning that the Daffy engine will deploy the service to the cluster and then complete.
 This only takes a few minutes to complete.
 When the deployment of the service script is done, the service is not running yet.
 Depending on your service, it can take from 1 hour to 6 to complete.
 You can use the status command below to watch its progress.

-Run the following command to deploy the Cloud Pak for Business Automation services.
+Run the following command to deploy the Cloud Pak for Business Automation services:

 ```
 /data/daffy/cp4ba/service.sh <ENVIRONMENT_NAME>